casper-network/docs-new/source/docs/casper/developers/dapps/template-frontend.md

 When calling smart contracts from React, you'll need to implement the logic within a function accessible from a React component.
 You can obtain user-entered data from the DOM using elements like `input` then grab the value within the smart-contract-calling function.

+Create a new component:

 ```bash
 touch src/UpdateMessage.js
 ```

+Open the file and write:

 ```jsx
 import { Contracts, CasperClient, RuntimeArgs, CLValueBuilder, DeployUtil, Signer } from "casper-js-sdk";